-- Track number of MAC meetings conducted during Year 16. - Prepare annual report on Qualifying Local Program activities at end of Year 16.
+- Track number of MAC meetings conducted during Year 18. - Prepare annual report on Qualifying Local Program activities at end of Year 18. - Year 18 QLP activities: - SMC tracked the number of Municipal Advisory Committee (MAC) meetings: According to records, there were (1) MAC meetings conducted during this reporting period (12/09/20).
+During the reporting year additional meetings were cancelled due to in person meeting restrictions. - QLP prepared an annual report template including stormwater management activities that SMC performed as a QLP are described in this Annual Facility Inspection Report template.
+This template is provided to Lake County MS4s.

-- SMC tracked the number of Municipal Advisory Committee (MAC) meetings conducted during Year 16: According to records, there were 4 MAC meetings conducted during this reporting period.
-4/8/18, 6/6/18, 9/5/18, and 12/5/18. - The stormwater management activities that SMC performed as a QLP during Year 16 are described in the Annual Facility Inspection Report (i.e., Annual Report) template provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 16 are described in Part E4 of the Annual Report template.
+- QLP prepared an NOI template including QLP activities related to each of the six minimum control measures (MCMs) provided to Lake County MS4s. - The stormwater management activities that SMC plans to perform as a QLP during Year 19 are described in Part E4 of the Annual Report template.